-We develop a non-hierarchical conditional Bayesian Tucker decomposition with one sample variable and multiple feature variables.
-We fill this gap by developing hierarchical topic models for multiple modes, which is non-trivial.
-Then, we use these topic models in the conditional Bayesian Tucker decomposition in order to group patients based on their counts of genetic variants and pathways.
-We use these groups to classify whether or not patients have ASD (or a type of cancer) using these topics.
+We first define a non-hierarchical conditional Bayesian Tucker decomposition as multiple features for a given patient.
+Then, we develop hierarchical topic models for multiple modes.
+We use these topic models in the conditional Bayesian Tucker decomposition to group patients based on their counts of genetic variants and pathways.
+Then, we examine and compare the groups generated by different models.

-Our contributions are as follows:
+Our contributions are as follows.